-Now start hyperboles.app, and set the sampling-rate to 48KHz as detailed above.
-Press the 'algorithm tweaks' button and select a preset, etc.: see the instructions below.
+Now start hyperboles, and set the sampling-rate to 48KHz as detailed above.
+Press the 'algorithm tweaks' button.
+If you're using the app you can start slippery chicken by pressing the 'start lisp' button.
+Now select a preset, etc.: see the instructions below.
 Once you're happy press the generate piece button.
 The patch window will turn red whilst Lisp is doing the necessary calculations.
 Once the patch is back to its original colour, press the generate score button.
 Again, the patch will turn red while Lilypond renders the score PDF.
 Once it is ready, you will see the score in the window to the right of the main patch.
 You can turn pages by using the buttons on the patch or the left and right arrow keys.
 Before you can perform the piece you will also have to render the sound files by pressing the 'generate snds' button.

-Each time you start hyperboles.app it will load the last generated version of the piece.
+Each time you start hyperboles it will load the last generated version of the piece.